haifengl/bigdata/README.md

 To store a large number of keys, LevelDB is preferred.
 LevelDB is an open source on-disk key-value store @LevelDB.
-It shares the same general design as the BigTable tablet stack and is written by Google fellows by Jeffrey Dean and Sanjay Ghemawat.
+It shares the same general design as the BigTable tablet stack and is written by Google fellows Jeffrey Dean and Sanjay Ghemawat.
 LevelDB supports batching writes, forward and backward iteration, and compression of the data via Google’s Snappy compression library.
-We will discuss LevelDB in details later in its own section.

 Although LevelDB uses a similar MemTable/SSTable design as BigTable, the organization of the database files is different.
 Each database is